-My twins are officially potty trained.
+They were officially potty trained.

-But the process is a little more complex.
+But the process was a little more complex.
 You may have your own questions about potty training twins as well.
 When do you start?
 How do you know they’re ready?
 What do you do if one twin is ready and the other isn’t?
 Is it possible to potty train over the weekend, or is it better to do it gradually?

 You may even have been fielding questions from family and friends who ask whether your twins should be potty trained “by now.”
 And with two toddlers to contend with, typical potty training advice for singletons may not always cut it.

 Rest assured, we’ll go over all the details you’ll need for potty training twins.
 We’ll talk about:

 - How to prepare for potty training, long before you even sit your twins down to a potty.

 - How to potty train twins, from a short, three-day method to a more gradual one.

 - Frequently asked questions about potty training twins.

 - Best practices for potty training twins, including tips and obstacles you might run into.

 Potty training—even if done over a weekend—isn’t something you spring on your twins out of the blue.
 Preparation starts long before you even sit them on a potty to pee.